Naogaon-1

-Naogaon-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
-Since 6 August 2024 the constituency is vacant.
+Naogaon-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Md.
+Mostafizur Rahman of the Bangladesh Nationalist Party.

 Boundaries

 The constituency encompasses Porsha, Niamatpur, and Sapahar upazilas.

+History

+The constituency was created in 1984 from a Rajshahi constituency when the former Rajshahi District was split into four districts: Nawabganj, Naogaon, Rajshahi, and Natore.